 "I set myself just 30 minutes to visit Facebook, Instagram, Pinterest and Twitter.
 I use software such as Buffer to auto-post to Twitter and Facebook, and I use RSS feed software Feedly to channel all the websites I follow into one place."

 If you really can't avoid procrastination, build it into your day – with structured time-slots.
 "I just can't settle straight away so I have a good hour of faffing time in the morning," says surface pattern designer Esther Cox.

-But Cox is strict, and tries to make it relevant – in this morning's 'procrastination hour' she researched Parisian rooftops, inspiration for a textile commission.
+But Cox is strict, and tries to make it relevant – in this morning's 'procrastination hour' she researched Parisian rooftops, which was inspiration for a textile commission.